Stealth aircraft

 Full-size stealth combat aircraft demonstrators have been flown by the United States (in 1977), Russia (in 2000) and China (in 2011).
-As of December 2020, the only combat-ready stealth aircraft in service are the Northrop Grumman B-2 Spirit (1997), the Lockheed Martin F-22 Raptor (2005), the Lockheed Martin F-35 Lightning II (2015), the Chengdu J-20 (2017), and the Sukhoi Su-57 (2020). a number of other countries developing their own designs.
-In-development aircraft include fighters such as the US' F-47 and China's J-36, as well as strategic bombers, China's H-20 and Russia's PAK DA.
+As of 2025, the only crewed stealth aircraft in service are the Northrop Grumman B-2 Spirit (1997), the Lockheed Martin F-22 Raptor (2005), the Lockheed Martin F-35 Lightning II (2015), the Chengdu J-20 (2017), the Sukhoi Su-57 (2020), and the Shenyang J-35 (2025) a number of other countries developing their own designs.
+In-development aircraft include fighters such as the US F-47 and China's J-36, as well as strategic bombers, China's H-20 and Russia's PAK DA.
 There are also various aircraft with reduced detectability, either unintentionally or as a secondary feature.

 Stealth aircraft first saw combat when the F-117 was used in the 1989 United States invasion of Panama.
-Since then US, UK, and Israeli stealth aircraft have seen combat, primarily in the Middle East, while the Russian Su-57 has seen combat in the Russian invasion of Ukraine.

-As of 2025, there has been one confirmed shootdown of a stealth aircraft, during the 1999 NATO bombing of Yugoslavia, of an F-117 by a Serbian Isayev S-125 'Neva-M' missile brigade commanded by Colonel Zoltán Dani, while a second incident damaged an F-117.
-Russia and allegedly China studied the relatively intact wreckage, which the US military considered too outdated to warrant further action.
+Since then U.S., UK, and Israeli stealth aircraft have seen combat, primarily in the Middle East, while the Russian Su-57 has seen combat in the Russian invasion of Ukraine.
+In March 2026, during the 2026 Iran war, a stealth fighter first shot down a crewed fighter in combat, when an Israeli F-35I "Adir" downed an Iranian Yak-130 fighter jet over Tehran.
+As of 2026, there has been one confirmed shootdown of a stealth aircraft, during the 1999 NATO bombing of Yugoslavia, of a USAF F-117 by a Serbian Isayev S-125 'Neva-M' missile brigade commanded by Colonel Zoltán Dani, while a second incident damaged an F-117.
+Russia and allegedly China studied the relatively intact wreckage.

 Design principles

-Vehicles like this RAH-66 proved challenging to design stealth capabilities for.
+Vehicles like this RAH-66 proved challenging to design stealth capabilities for helicopters.

 Besides all the usual demands of flight, the design of a stealth or low-observability aircraft aims to reduce radar and infrared (thermal) detection, including: